Malcolm Wallop

 Malcolm Wallop (February 27, 1933 – September 14, 2011) was an American rancher and politician.
-He served as a United States Senator from Wyoming from 1977 to 1995.
-He was a member of the Republican Party.
+A member of the Republican Party, he served as a United States Senator from Wyoming for three terms from 1977 to 1995, after three terms in the Wyoming Legislature.

 Early years

 Wallop was born at Doctors Hospital in Manhattan, New York City, on February 27, 1933.
 He was the second son of Jean Moore Wallop and the Hon.
 Oliver Malcolm Wallop.
 His paternal grandfather, Wyoming cattle rancher Oliver Henry Wallop, immigrated to the United States from England in the late 19th century and inherited the Earldom of Portsmouth.
 His maternal great-grandfather was American lawyer, jurist, financier and industrialist William Henry Moore.

 Wallop attended public schools in Big Horn, Wyoming.
 He then attended the Cate School in Carpenteria, California.

 He graduated from the Cate School in Santa Barbara, California.
 He then attended Yale University where he was a member of St. Anthony Hall.
 Following his graduation from Yale with a B.A. in 1954, Malcolm Wallop served in the U.S. Army as a first lieutenant from 1955 to 1957.